cmdr2/graph-compiler/README.md

 Experimental project.
 Not ready for real use.
 I haven't written any optimization passes yet (hence terrible performance).

+The code will be rewritten eventually.
+It's currently just thrown together with a lot of hacks and duplication.

 ## Usage

 1. Generate an intermediate ONNX file, with a fixed input shape (e.g. `1x3x512x512`):